-- e.
-75 for all other seats - Not already hold a directly elected voting position on the SA and/or UA for the term for which they are seeking election. - Have not resigned for a reason other than a Health Leave of Absence or been removed from the SA or from a directly elected UA seat during the Student Assembly term prior to the academic year of the term for the seat being elected.

-To be a candidate, a person must, prior to the commencement of voting as specified in the elections calendar:

-- Attend at least one full SA meeting in that semester and register his or her attendance at that meeting with the Director of Elections, unless waived by the Director of Elections for extenuating circumstances2. - 2.
+79 d.
+25 for Transfer seat 80 e.
+75 for all other seats 81 4.
+Not already hold a directly elected voting position on the SA and/or UA for the term for which they 82 are seeking election.
+83 5.
+Have not resigned for a reason other than a Health Leave of Absence or been removed from the SA 84 or from a directly elected UA seat during the Student Assembly term prior to the academic year of 85 the term for the seat being elected.
+86 To be a candidate, a person must, prior to the commencement of voting as specified in the elections 87 88 calendar: 89 1.
+Attend at least one full SA meeting in that semester and register his or her attendance at that 90 meeting with the Director of Elections, unless waived by the Director of Elections for extenuating 91 circumstances2.
+92 2.
 Apply online to serve on at least one committee of the SA.

-The Office of the Assemblies, assisted by the Elections Committee, will review submitted materials for compliance with petitioning requirements as follows:

-- A sampling method may be used as long as at least 10% of required signatures are validated for all petitions and all required signatures are attempted to be validated for any petition found to be ineligible. - All petitions will be available for viewing only to members of the Cornell community and may be examined in the Office of the Assemblies, 109 Day Hall after the announcement of candidates.
-Petitions may not be photocopied once submitted. - The Office of the Assemblies will notify the Director of Elections, who will notify any candidates who fail to meet petitioning requirements prior to the announcement of candidates. - Candidates who are listed on the ballot but found to have not fulfilled eligibility requirements prior to tabulation of results will be disqualified with vote counts untallied and discarded.
+93 94 The Office of the Assemblies, assisted by the Elections Committee, will review submitted materials for 95 compliance with petitioning requirements as follows: 96 1.
+A sampling method may be used as long as at least 10% of required signatures are validated for all 97 petitions and all required signatures are attempted to be validated for any petition found to be 98 ineligible.
+99 2.
+All petitions will be available for viewing only to members of the Cornell community and may be 100 examined in the Office of the Assemblies, 109 Day Hall after the announcement of candidates.
+101 Petitions may not be photocopied once submitted.
+102 3.
+The Office of the Assemblies will notify the Director of Elections, who will notify any candidates 103 who fail to meet petitioning requirements prior to the announcement of candidates.
+104 4.
+Candidates who are listed on the ballot but found to have not fulfilled eligibility requirements prior 105 to tabulation of results will be disqualified with vote counts untallied and discarded.
+106 107 2.
+Petitioning 108 In order to demonstrate that they will be a respectable representative of the student body at large, 109 candidates are required to collect a certain number of petition signatures.
+The required number of petition 110 signers is designated above.
+Candidates are expected to maintain the highest standards of integrity when 111 collecting petition signatures.
+In addition to the Early Campaigning rules detailed in Article 1, Section C(1) 112 of these elections rules, the following restrictions are in place to ensure fairness during the petitioning 113 period.
+Candidates may not: 114 1.
+Announce their candidacy on social media platforms in order to collect signatures 115 2.
+Announce their candidacy in front of a classroom during class hours in order to collect signatures 116 3.
+Circulate unattended petitions 117 118 Supporters of potential candidates may collect petition signatures in accordance with the above rules.
+The 119 names and netID of both the potential candidate and the individual who collected the signatures must be 120 noted on the petition form.
+121

-2. Petitioning

-In order to demonstrate that they will be a respectable representative of the student body at large, candidates are required to collect a certain number of petition signatures.
-The required number of petition signers is designated above.
-Candidates are expected to maintain the highest standards of integrity when collecting petition signatures.
-In addition to the Early Campaigning rules detailed in Article 1, Section C(1) of these elections rules, the following restrictions are in place to ensure fairness during the petitioning period.
-Candidates may not:

-- 1. Announce their candidacy on social media platforms in order to collect signatures - 2.
-Announce their candidacy in front of a classroom during class hours in order to collect signatures - 3.
-Circulate unattended petitions

-Supporters of potential candidates may collect petition signatures in accordance with the above rules.
-The names and netID of both the potential candidate and the individual who collected the signatures must be noted on the petition form.

-3. Written Statements